Icebreakers For Corporate Team Building Activities

 - 2 Truths and a Lie: Depending on the size of your team you can do this icebreaker as a whole, or break up into smaller groups.
 This icebreaker focuses on getting to know everyone else on a personal level.
 Each person takes turns saying two truths and one lie about themselves.
 It is up to the rest of the group to figure out which one is the lie.

 - One Word: This icebreaker brings a group together over a common issue they all face at work.
 Have the participants break up into groups.
 Then ask them to think for a minute to come up with one word that describes “X”.
 “X” being whatever the team building event is centered around.
 In a team building event you could ask participants to come up with one word to describe the overall team dynamic of the company.
-After the minute the groups would then discuss their one word and why they chose it.
+After a minute the groups would then discuss their one word and why they chose it.

 - Three Shining Moments: This game focuses on participants coming to appreciate each other’s strengths.
 Have the group break up into teams of four.
 Everyone is then given ten minutes to jot down three shining moments in their career where they felt accomplished.
 They then share these moments with the groups.
 Each participant should then share one of three with everyone.